deco3500-2017/TeamBeyondBeingThere/README.md

 > 1. Turn conceptual design into concrete design
 > 2. Design the interaction flow
 > 3. Sketch the main screens
-> 4. Determine the interface theme, including color scheme, font, etc.
+> 4. Determine the interface theme, including colour scheme, font, etc.
 > - Deliverables:
 > 1. A diagram of the interaction flow
 > 2. Sketches of the main screens